 This article will expound upon the various sash styles seen in the STAR TREK: The Original Series episode “Mirror, Mirror” [2x10], and provide a practical tutorial for their replication.

-N.B.- The author's "Mirror Universe Captain Kirk" replica achieved a finalist slot in the 2018 costume contest at Star Trek Las Vegas; an article on the "Mirror Captain's Waistcoat" is planned to follow!
+N.B.- The author's "Mirror Universe Captain Kirk" replica achieved a finalist slot in the 2018 costume contest at Star Trek Las Vegas; an article on "Mirror Kirk's Waistcoat" is planned to follow!

 Protocol and Design

 Sashes are one designator of commissioned officers ranked Ensign and above.
-They are not worn by enlisted men (who do not even exist onboard the Prime Universe Enterprise at this point in time, as further examined in Officer Rank Insignia).
+They are not worn by enlisted men (who do not even exist onboard the Prime Universe Enterprise at this point in time, as further examined in Ratings and Enlisted Men).

 In exception to this are the redshirt ship's security officers (of all ranks).